Mary, Mary, quite contrary, how does your garden grow?

 You can use any type of meat you like for these burgers [for this batch I used extra lean beef + a couple handfuls of mashed chickpeas].
 Check out the original recipe here.

-- Slice 3 potatoes [with the skins on] and place on a baking sheet.
-Cover with 1 tbsp extra virgin olive oil and 1/2 tsp Herbamare or other salt.
+Slice 3 potatoes [with the skins on] and place on a baking sheet.
+Cover with 1 tablespoon extra virgin olive oil and 1/2 teaspoon Herbamare or other salt.

 The plan tomorrow includes: